haacked/haacked.com/_posts/archived/2007/2007-10-26-drinking-from-the-firehose.aspx.markdown

 It may seem like I have completely drunk the kool-aid, but I like to think that I held it in my cheek waiting for a moment when nobody was looking to spit it out.
 Besides, the kool-aid would be extremely diluted from the fire hose.

-The phrase “*drinking the kool-aid” implies a cult or herd mentality, which is something I hope to avoid.
+The phrase “drinking the kool-aid” implies a cult or herd mentality, which is something I hope to avoid.
 In fact, it makes me a more valuable employee if I can keep some of my naive *outsider* thinking intact, though perhaps over time, I will be super assimilated (*doh!*).

 I think my enthusiasm for my work has a lot to do with the particular group I am in and the particular project I am on.
 I know there are some people very dissatisfied at Microsoft, so it’s not all roses and ice cream.